itay-grudev/encryption/README.md

 [![Code Climate](https://codeclimate.com/github/Itehnological/encryption.png)](https://codeclimate.com/github/Itehnological/encryption)
 [![Build Status](https://travis-ci.org/Itehnological/encryption.png)](https://travis-ci.org/Itehnological/encryption)

-A simple wrapper for the OpenSSL Cipher library
+A simple wrapper for the OpenSSL Cipher library for Ruby and Rails applications.
+This gem provides you with an easy way to encrypt and decrypt any data using both symmetrical and asymmetrical algorithms.

 Installation
 ------------